-The implementation of the new Youth Referral Scheme will have also had some impact.
-During the operation 115 Juvenile Referrals were made under the scheme, of which 9 were secondary referrals, however no juvenile was referred for a third occasion.
+The implementation of the new Youth Referral Scheme had a positive impact.
+During the first year of the operation 115 Juvenile Referrals were made under the scheme, of which 9 were secondary referrals, however no juvenile was referred for a third occasion.
+The second year of the operation saw the number of referrals for youths in possession of alcohol reduced to 89.